 the Castrati.
 However, they had another argument they used but I can't

 recall it.
-This one justified everything in their eyes.
+That one justified everything in their eyes.
 Their

 attitude was 'so what, we will do what we want.'
 That attitude is what

 ended it for the Catholic Church in England more than did their direct actions.